 “Do you do that often?”

 “I would if I cooked with more than two ingredients,” he says with a laugh.
 “So, I suppose I used to.”

 “Maybe someday when you have a home again—”

-“I probably never will,” he says with a smile, yet by now I have noticed how often he uses this to hide his true feelings… “Being a wanderer isn’t always bad, though.”
+“I probably never will,” he says, still smiling; yet by now I have noticed how often he uses this to hide his true feelings… “Being a wanderer isn’t always bad, though.”

 He pauses, and looks down, beginning to eat his dinner.
 After a moment of eating, he speaks again.